yejiayu/huobi-chain/docs/graphql_api.md

 gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

 Huobi-chain has embeded a [Graph*i*QL](https://github.com/graphql/graphiql) for checking and calling API.
-Started a the Muta node, and then try open http://127.0.0.1:8000/graphiql in the browser.
+Started a the Huobi-chain node, and then try open http://127.0.0.1:8000/graphiql in the browser.